 Erin Rosolina believes in the power of storytelling to build a more compassionate world.
-A North Carolina native, Erin majored in Sustainable Community Development at Berea College, was selected as a Compton Mentor Fellow for her work in Big Ugly, West Virginia in 2011, and now works as a marketing professional with the College and University Professional Association for Human Resources.
+A North Carolina native, Erin majored in Sustainable Community Development at Berea College, was selected as a Compton Mentor Fellow for her work in Big Ugly, West Virginia in 2011, and now helps connect people and nature through her role as marketing manager at Great Smoky Mountains Institute at Tremont.
 She lives with her husband Sam, two cats and an old dog.
 She can often be found rock climbing at her local gym or reading a book in her Knoxville home.

 Jordan Foltz, Secretary